 About the Centre

-LIDS is a multidisciplinary research centre based in the School of Allied Health at La Trobe University.
-People with disabilities and their families are one of the most disadvantaged and socially excluded groups in Australian society.
+People with disabilities and their families comprise one of the most disadvantaged and socially excluded groups in Australian society.
 Our purpose is to promote the social participation and inclusion of people living with disability.

-Our mission is to improve the social inclusion and participation of people with cognitive disability through research, education and knowledge transfer.
-We will generate an evidence base to facilitate the development of practices, programs and policies in order to enable participation of people with cognitive disability and promote their social inclusion.
+Our mission remains to improve the social inclusion and participation of people with cognitive disability through research, education and knowledge transfer.
+We will improve the evidence base to facilitate the development of practices, programs and policies in order to enable participation of people with cognitive disability and promote their social inclusion.

-- To be the focal point for researchers in the area of social inclusion and participation of people with cognitive disability.
+- To continue to be the focal point for researchers in the area of social inclusion and participation of people with cognitive disability.

 Living with Disability Research Centre Advisory Committee assists the Director by: